Endeios/synapse/README.md

 The problem is known as *federation* and the solution is known as *[federated architecture](htps://en.wikipedia.org/wiki/Federated_architecture)*.
 This is an high level pattern, but can also apply to small things.
 In small things is usually called bus.
  In my case i will have a federation of boxes that may have or not knoledge about something (we will call this thing resource).
-We will just say that theese _knoledge fragments_ are accesible via a command line interface, and that an application exsists that can translate the fragments from the native format to the syndacation format.
+We will just say that these _knoledge fragments_ are accesible via a command line interface, and that an application exsists that can translate the fragments from the native format to a syndacation format.
 A small scheme follows, to keep things clear; the drawing will get layers as the architecture grows.
-This one does not look much like the wikipedia's one.
+This first one does not look much like the wikipedia's one.

 ![Single Service](./doc/Complex_1.png)

 But we already said that there are multiple sources of information, so we will have many services.
-We will have to interconnect all of hteese services, so wee will put on each one there an interface that will be the _trait d'union_ with the system at large.Note that the interfaces, do the same thing: _they call the local magic app_ and serve the result back to the syndacation
+We will have to interconnect all of hteese services, so we will put on each one there an interface that will be the _trait d'union_ with the system at large.
+Note that the interfaces, do the same thing: _they call the local magic app_ and serve the result back to the syndacation

 ![Multiple services](./doc/Complex_2.png)